 Dental Exam, X-rays, & Teeth Cleaning

-You may be wondering why an x-ray may be necessary during teeth cleaning appointment with the dentist.
-The truth is, x-rays allow dentists to look beyond the surface and see what is invisible to the naked eyes.
+You may be wondering why an x-ray may be necessary during a teeth cleaning appointment with the dentist.
+The truth is that x-rays allow dentists to look beyond the surface and see what is invisible to the naked eye.

 Now that you know the importance of exams and x-rays in the detection of dental problems, you may be wondering why cleanings are necessary.
 There is nothing more important to your dental health than maintaining a clean mouth.
 In dentistry, cleaning is more appropriately termed prophylaxis.
 Merriam-Webster dictionary defines prophylaxis as measures to preserve health and prevent the spread of disease.

 Before beginning the cleaning process, the hygienist uses a small concave mirror to check the patient’s mouth for any signs of oral problems, such as inflamed gums, plaque, tartar buildup, or dark spots on the teeth.
 This helps the hygienist know what to focus on during the cleaning.
 If more serious issues such as cavities or gum disease are found, the hygienist most often informs the dentist for a more thorough examination.

 The prevention, or absence, of infection, optimizes your overall health and well-being.
 A consistently clean mouth is more likely to be free of disease, infection, unsightly decay, and gum disease.
 Your hygienist at Dentist Near Me will not only provide you with a thorough cleaning but humbly teach you how to properly care for your teeth and gums.

 A professional dental cleaning will remove the surface build-up of plaque and tartar, as well as some fresh stains that are not yet deep into your teeth.
 Such cleaning is typically performed on healthy adult teeth that show no bone loss or infection, and that do not have periodontal disease.